A Generic Closed-form Optimal Step-size for ADMM: Introduction

-The proximal parameter, which is often referred to as the step-size parameter, is well-known to have a significant impact on the proximal algorithms convergence speed.
-It is therefore of great interest to answer the question -- what is a good choice, or, if possible, the best choice.
-Extensive research has been conducted to address the issue and can be roughly divided into two types.
-The first type has more practical concerns.
-The goal is to design a practically feasible approach for selecting good parameters.
-A typical one is \cite{nishihara2015general}, where the authors consider ADMM as a dynamic system.
+\textbf{Key contributions:} (i) A new definition of proximal operator and its properties; (ii) A new generalized convergence rate and a simple proof; (iii) A novel generic closed-form optimal step-size for ADMM; (iv) Two approaches for estimating the optimal step-size choice.

+\textbf{Related work:} Step-size selection is an important topic and there exists extensive work in this field.
+In \cite{nishihara2015general}, the authors consider ADMM as a dynamic system.
 There, one first obtains a convergence rate bound by solving an SDP.
-Then, a grid search over the parameter space is conducted to find the parameter choice (that minimizes the rate bound).
+Then, a grid search over the parameter space is conducted to find the parameter choice that minimizes the rate bound.
 In \cite{xu2017adaptive, xu2017relaxed}, the authors adapt the successful Barzilai-Borwein spectral method for gradient descent and derive adaptive parameter choices for ADMM.
-The other type of work concerns the theoretically optimal choice.
-The optimality is in the sense that the convergence factor is minimized (see its definition in e.g. \cite[eq(1)]{ghadimi2014optimal}).
-Earlier work on this aspect is limited to specific problems.
-In \cite{ghadimi2014optimal,teixeira2013optimal}, the authors consider the quadratic program (QP), and the optimal ADMM parameters are derived under several specific settings. \cite{shi2014linear} considers the decentralized consensus problems, where strong assumptions, such as the Lipschitz continuous and the strong convexity, are required.
 Recently, \cite{ryu2020operator} proposed a general framework that computationally selects the optimal parameter by solving a series of SDPs.

-Our work is very much different compared to the prior art.
-Most importantly, our parameter optimality is in a different sense.
-We consider minimizing the worst-case convergence rate bound, rather than the convergence factor.
-This leads to investigating the optimal solution structures rather than the objective function structures (e.g. strong convexity, Lipschitz continuity).
-Such solution related structures are linked to the problem model (the data generation process).
-As we will show in the application section, exploiting problem structure gives some a priori knowledge parameter choices.
-Also, one may again refer to the definition of the convergence factor in e.g. \cite[eq(1)]{ghadimi2014optimal}.
-It can be noticed that it is a ratio, and therefore is very tricky to handle.
-This appears to be the reason that the related work in the literature comes with very sophisticated schemes, and, to our knowledge, no closed-form expressions are available.
+In \cite{ghadimi2014optimal,teixeira2013optimal}, the authors consider the quadratic program (QP), and the optimal ADMM parameters are derived under several specific settings. \cite{shi2014linear} considers the decentralized consensus problems, where strong assumptions, such as Lipschitz continuity and the strong convexity are required.
+Our result does not require any strong assumption and admits a generically applicable closed-form expression.
+To our best knowledge, it is completely new in the literature.